North Sails RESOURCES

 1. Measure Headstay Length (Mast Rake)

-With the mast up, attach the spinnaker halyard to the bowsprit to support the mast, allowing the headstay to be disconnected from the furler drum.
+With the mast up and rig at base, attach the spinnaker halyard to the bowsprit to support the mast, allowing the headstay to be disconnected from the furler drum.
 Then pull the headstay taut down the front face of the mast and make a mark on the headstay (Use either a marking pen or piece of tape) corresponding to the top of the white band around the mast near the gooseneck.
 After marking the headstay, reconnect it to the furler drum and measure from the mark you made down to the center of the pin at the bottom of the headstay (including any toggles).
-Note – this is not the pin in the furler but the pin that connects the headstay to the further.
-That initial measurement should be 56”(1425mm) for an all-purpose setting.
-Many of the fastest teams worldwide range from 55”- 58” (1400mm – 1475mm) depending on weather conditions and sailing styles.
-Total crew weight can also impact your choice of rake.
+Note – this is not the pin in the furler but the pin that connects the headstay to the further (it’s the upper pin).
+We recommend this measurement to be 56”(1425mm) for an all purpose setting that has proven to deliver championship speed across the spectrum of conditions.
+Some fast teams adjust this number upwards of 1” (25.4mm) to accommodate for factors such as total crew weight, sailing conditions, and personal preference.
 Generally speaking, a shorter rake may be faster in heavier wind while a longer rake may perform better in lighter wind.
+All things equal, a longer rake should give the boat more weather helm, while a shorter rake will reduce weather helm.

 2. Center the Mast Side to Side

 To aid in centering the mast laterally in the boat, place a pencil mark 96” (2440mm) back from the stem fitting (bow) on the rail of each side of the boat.
+Make sure your lower shrouds are loose.
 Next, hoist a tape measure on the jib halyard, secure the halyard and measure to the pencil marks you made on the rail.
 Adjust the Upper Shroud lengths until the measurement is even on each side of the boat.
 This indicates your mast is centered.
+Sight up the back of the mast to ensure the mast is straight.
+If it is not straight, check to make sure your boat is level on the trailer or in the water.
+If you must choose between straight or centered, choose straight.

 NOTE: The tape measure only needs to be hoisted a short distance since the measurements are relative to each other and the actual lengths are not important.